bo1929/MuDCoD/README.md

 community detection with MuDCoD and cross validation to choose alpha and beta.

 For a Python interpreter to be able to import `mudcod`, it should be on your Python path.
-Since the current working directory is (usually) included in the Python path.
-So you can probably run the examples by running commands like `python examples/community_detection.py` inside the directory, which you cloned with git clone.
+The current working directory is (usually) included in the Python path.
+So you can probably run the examples by running commands like `python examples/community_detection.py` inside the directory which you clone.
 You might also want to add `mudcod` to your global Python path by installing it via `pip` or copying it to your site-packages directory.

+## Dependencies
+You are able to install dependencies by using `poetry install`.
+However, be aware that installed dependencies do not necessarily include all libraries used in simulation and experiment scripts (`simulations/` and `experiments/`).
+The goal is to keep actual dependencies as minimal as possible.
+So, if you want to re-produce simulation or experiment results, you need to go over the imported libraries and install them seperately.
+A tool like `pipreqs` can help.
+This is not the case for the examples (`examples/`), `poetry install` is sufficient to run them.

 ## Simple Demonstration